chainstack/docs/docs/platform/view-node-logs.md

 For Hyperledger Fabric, you additionally filter the logs by:

 * Peer — the logs of your Hyperledger Fabric [peer](/blockchains/fabric#peers).
-* Chaincode server — logs of your chaincode external builder and launcher.
-See also Hyperledger Fabric documentation: [External Builders and Launchers](https://hyperledger-fabric.readthedocs.io/en/release-2.0/cc_launcher.html) and [Chaincode as an external service](https://hyperledger-fabric.readthedocs.io/en/release-2.0/cc_service.html).
+* Chaincode server — logs of the service running your chaincode.

 For Quorum, you additionally filter the logs by: